LimeChain/matchstick/README.md

 - Install [Docker](https://docs.docker.com/get-docker/) if you don't have it already.

 - Create a file named `Dockerfile` in the root folder of your subgraph project, and paste [the contents of this file](https://github.com/LimeChain/demo-subgraph/blob/main/Dockerfile) there.
+Replace `<MATCHSTICK_VERSION>` placeholder with the desired matchstick version.
+You can find all available versions [here](https://github.com/LimeChain/matchstick/releases)

 - Build a **Matchstick** image using the following command:
 ```